Para (Special Forces): Insignia

-Para (SF) personnel, like other parachute troops in the Indian military, wear a maroon beret after they clear the Paratrooper (Air) course during the initial stages of probation.
-Their beret insignia is same as what paratroopers of regular para battalions wear.
+Like other parachute troopers in the Indian military, the Para special forces personnel will wear a maroon beret after they clear the Paratrooper Air diving course during the initial stages of probation.
+Their beret insignia is the same as what paratroopers of regular para battalions wear.

 The key factor that separates Para (SF) personnel from Paratroopers, apart from their doctrine, training & task, is that the former wear Special Forces tab on each shoulder and the Balidan Badge, translated as "Badge of Sacrifice", on their right pocket below the nameplate.
-Only the Special Forces personnel are allowed to wear these insignias after successfully completing the SF training and a certain number of successful combat ops.

-Para SF personnel are allowed to grow hair & beard, as this allows them to blend in with the civilian population, especially in Jammu and Kashmir and terrorism-plagued areas.
+Only the Special Forces personnel are allowed to wear these insignias after completing the SF training and a certain number of successful combat ops.
+The badge is modeled after that of the UK Special Air Service.
+Para SF personnel are allowed to grow beard, mustache and hair which allows them to blend in with the civilian population, especially in the terrorism-plagued areas at Jammu and Kashmir.